Back to top

 8. Believe in yourself

-Ever heard the saying “it’s all in the mind”?
+Research shows that it’s all in the mind.
 Negative stereotypes around ageing and memory contribute strongly to older people seeing themselves in the same way and losing the motivation to take active steps to stay sharp, as they believe they’re a ‘lost cause’.
+People who believe that they are not in control of their memory function are less likely to work at maintaining or improving their memory skills and therefore are more likely to experience cognitive decline.

 If you believe you can improve and you translate that belief into practice, you have a better chance of keeping your mind sharp.

-In summary, it’s never too late to start sharpening your brain.
-Just a few minutes a day on any of the above activities can help your mind stay active and support your overall brain health.
+It’s never too late to start sharpening your brain.
+Just a few minutes a day on any of the above activities can help.
+Get going on a new mental workout today!

 Stay active in retirement